-Enjoy an experience of the village by taking part in the activities like be crowned a king, or queen for the day in African royalty, learn about the local peoples traditional lifestyles and enjoy the music and dance.
+Enjoy an experience of the village by taking part in the activities; join royalty by being crowned king or queen for the day, learn about the traditional lifestyles and enjoy music and dance.

 Access to Volcanoes National Park

 Volcanoes national park is 2 hours drive from Kigali.
-It is 30 minutes from Uganda border of Cyanika in Kisoro.
+It is 30 minutes drive from border with Uganda at Cyanika in Kisoro.
 You can also contract the services of Akagera Aviation to fly by helicopter.